 - Koalas are choosy eaters and prefer to eat the leaves of only around 30 out of 600 eucalyptus tree species.

 - They live in societies that consist of residents (mostly adult females) and transients (mostly adult males).

-- When an adult male enters a new tree, he marks it with rubbing his scent gland against the trunk or branches.
+- When an adult male enters a new tree, he marks it by rubbing his scent gland against the trunk or branches.
 This scent-marking behavior is probably for communication, as the koalas are known for sniffing the tree bases before climbing.

 - Adult male koalas make loud bellow sounds to communicate.
 Their bellows have low frequency and travel long distances along with air.
 The bellow of a male indicates its size that attracts females.
 The bellows of the females are soft and associated with screams, wails, and snarls.

 - Koalas are social and live in the form of communities.
 When one community dies, the other does not take over for about a year until their scent fades.